Read more on P-BCMA-ALLO1 “showing promise in multiple myeloma” as featured in GEN | View our supporting IMS data here

 Our Partnerships

-Poseida welcomes partners and collaborators to help us translate our innovative technologies into cell and gene therapies with the capacity to cure.
-We know the challenges we face cannot be solved by one person – or even one organization.
-We strive to partner with leaders in their fields who share our commitment towards developing better and safer treatments for those with limited or no therapeutic options.
+Poseida welcomes partners and collaborators to help us translate our proprietary non-viral genetic editing platforms into cell therapies and genetic medicines with the capacity to cure.
+The numerous opportunities we look forward to cannot be addressed by one organization alone.
+Therefore, we strive to partner with industry leaders that share our commitment to develop transformative treatments for those with limited or no therapeutic options.

-With Roche, our strategic collaboration focuses on allogeneic CAR-T therapies directed at hematologic malignancies.
-The partnership includes multiple existing Poseida programs along with the development of novel off-the-shelf cell therapies against targets in multiple myeloma, B-cell lymphoma, and other hematologic cancers.
+With Roche, our strategic collaboration focuses on allogeneic CAR-T therapies directed at blood cancers.
+This partnership includes multiple existing Poseida investigational programs as well as future development programs for novel off-the-shelf cell therapies against targets in multiple myeloma, B-cell lymphoma and other blood cancers.

 Partner With Us

-If you are interested in collaborating with Poseida to usher in a new class of innovative solutions for cell and gene therapies, please contact us.
-We are actively seeking potential collaborators in these areas:
+If you are interested in collaborating with Poseida to usher in a new class of innovative cell therapies and genetic medicines, please contact us.
+We are actively seeking collaborators in these areas:

-• Allogeneic CAR-T or TCR-T therapies for solid tumors
+• Allogeneic CAR-T or TCR-T therapies to treat solid tumors

-• In vivo liver or other tissue-directed gene therapies
+• In vivo liver or other tissue-directed genetic medicines

-• Application of our technology in therapeutic areas beyond CAR-T and gene therapy
+• Application of our technology in therapeutic areas beyond oncology and rare genetic diseases